 This concept visualization was produced as part of an early exploration into a future NASA mission design for an Interstellar Probe spacecraft.
 The visualization supported a proposal to acquire feasibility study funding.
 This effort is in the news today.
 Listen to the NPR story.

 The data visualization was performed during R&D of the SM-3 project.
 A representation of the actual fielded product is on display in the Smithsonian National Air and Space Museum Steven F. Udvar-Hazy Center - Chantilly, Virginia.
-I was lucky enough to stumble across this during my travels.
-Some projects actually involve "Rocket Science!"

 I created a geo-spatial simulation integrating two proposed buildings into the JHU/APL campus.
 The simulation accurately represents the terrain, with a scale accurate to one foot, based on topographic mapping and architectural plans.
 I also developed a method to produce Digital Elevation Models (DEMs) from readily available topographic maps and integrated the proposed construction modifications into the baseline topographic files - allowing me to produce a scalar map and generate an accurate terrain mesh for the project.
 Simulations where run using the model.